Lesterpaintstheworld/terminal-velocity/demande/redaction_agent_plan.md

 - **Analyze the effectiveness** of the redaction process and adjust based on findings to improve future operations.

   - Specific keywords or patterns related to the Universal Basic Compute (UBC) system or character financial details.
+# Redaction Agent Plan

+## Objective

+To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards, particularly concerning economic frameworks and character interactions.

+## Step-by-Step Plan

+1. **File Monitoring Setup**
+   - Initiate monitoring of the following target files:
+     - `demande/`
+     - `demande_redacted.md`
+     - `research/redaction_agent_config.md`
+     - `research/redaction_report.md`
+     - `characters/human_characters/isabella_torres/interaction_scripts/`
+     - `characters/human_characters/isabella_torres/character_profiles/`

+2. **Define Monitoring Patterns**
+   - Establish detection patterns for:
+     - Economic frameworks and character interactions.
+     - Additions or modifications that may introduce sensitive information.

+3. **Implement Redaction Triggers**
+   - Set up automatic triggers for redaction protocols upon:
+     - Detection of sensitive economic data or personally identifiable information (PII).
+     - Identification of specific keywords or patterns related to the Universal Basic Compute (UBC) system or character financial details.

+4. **Execute Modification Protocols**
+   - Utilize Aider to redact sensitive sections:
+     - Replace identified sensitive information with placeholders or anonymized data.
+     - Ensure redacted content maintains the integrity and coherence of the document.

+5. **Validate Content**
+   - Conduct validation checks to confirm:
+     - All instances of sensitive information are successfully redacted.
+     - Redaction does not compromise readability or logical flow.
+   - Perform compliance checks against privacy regulations and internal security guidelines.

+6. **Assess Success Indicators**
+   - Evaluate redaction completeness:
+     - Ensure no residual sensitive information is detectable.
+   - Verify document integrity:
+     - Confirm that redacted documents remain coherent and understandable.
+   - Ensure compliance assurance:
+     - Cross-reference redacted content with `research/redaction_agent_config.md`.

+7. **Optimize Processes**
+   - Implement batch processing for redaction tasks to improve efficiency.
+   - Optimize file monitoring intervals for performance and responsiveness.
+   - Utilize duplication detection mechanisms to manage redundancy in redaction efforts.

+8. **Documentation and Reporting**
+   - Maintain a log of redaction activities and outcomes.
+   - Generate a redaction report summarizing actions taken and compliance achieved.

+By following this structured plan, the Redaction Agent will effectively manage the redaction of sensitive information while ensuring compliance and maintaining document integrity within the KinOS framework.